aeternity/protocol/epoch/api/channels_api_usage.md

 In order to give parties time to slash a closing channel and update its state with a newer one, there is a timeframe only after which the `channel_settle` can be posted.
-This is measured in blockes mined on top of the last received transaction for that channel (either `channel_close_solo` or `channel_slash`).
+This is measured in blocks mined on top of the last received transaction for that channel (either `channel_close_solo` or `channel_slash`).
 The amount itself is prenegotiated before opening the channel and is part of the `channel_create` transaction - it is the value of `lock_period`.
 Under no